BackendStack21/fast-gateway/README.md

     },
     // Optional "prefix rewrite" before request is forwarded.
 Default value: ''
     prefixRewrite: '',
-    // Remote HTTP server URL to forward the request
+    // Remote HTTP server URL to forward the request.
+    // If proxyType = 'lambda', the value is the name of the Lambda function, version, or alias.
     target: 'http://localhost:3000',
     // Optional HTTP methods to limit the requests proxy to certain verbs only
     // Supported HTTP methods: ['GET', 'DELETE', 'PATCH', 'POST', 'PUT', 'HEAD', 'OPTIONS', 'TRACE']